pygos/usyslog/README.md

 The facility IDs may need to be adjusted (it uses the ones from `usyslogd`).

+# Building and installing

+This package uses autotools.
+If you downloaded a distribution tar ball, simply run the `configure` script and then `make` after the Makefile has been generated.

+When working with the git tree, run the `autogen.sh` script to generate the configure script and friends.

 # The syslog implementation

 ## Security Considerations